Singga

-Manpreet Singh, professionally known as Singga, is an Indian singer, songwriter, actor, rapper, lyricist, composer, producer and Director associated with Punjabi Music and Punjabi cinema.
-He is best known for his song "Badnam", "Sheh", "Shadow", "Photo", "Jatt Di Clip 2" and "Brotherhood" in punjabi music industry.
-He made his acting debut with movie, Jora: The Second Chapter.
+Manpreet Singh, professionally known as Singga, is an Indian singer, songwriter, actor, rapper, lyricist, composer, producer and director associated with Punjabi Music and Punjabi cinema.
+He is best known for his bollywood songs "Badnam", "Sheh", "Shadow", "Photo", "Jatt Di Clip 2" and "Brotherhood" in indian music industry.
+He made his acting debut with bollywood movie, Jora: The Second Chapter in film industry.

 Personal life

-Singga was born as Manpreet Singh on 26 February 1992 in Janglaina, Hoshiarpur in the state of Punjab, India.
-He belongs to a Sikh Rajput family.Manpreet Singh completes his graduation and Post-Graduation in M.A History.
+Singga was born as Manpreet Singh on 26 February 1992 in Jangliana, Hoshiarpur in the state of Punjab, India.
+He belongs to a Sikh Rajput family.
+Manpreet Singh completes his graduation and Post-Graduation in M.A History.